-A series of accompanying lectures in German during the exhibition “Canada and Impressionism.
+A series of accompanying lectures during the exhibition “Canada and Impressionism.
 New Horizons”.

 The entrance is free, no registration needed.